andoncemore/personal-website/content/case-studies/study-manager-process/study-manager-process.md

 ---
 date: 2018-07
-title: "Study Manager Design Process"
+title: "Developing an app concept into a fully realized vision"
-shortDescription: Developing the design for Study Manager
+shortDescription: Developing the strategic vision and detailed UX design for enterprise software in the biotech context.
-tags: [Emulate]
+tags: [Study Manager, Emulate]
 description: >
- Some sort of description right here.
+ The opportunity for a Study Manager Application emerged from exploratory design research looking into biologists experiences working with the Organs-on-Chips technology.

+ This case study walks through the process of taking this initial concept and turning it into a fully defined strategic vision as well as detailed designs that could support a variety of biologists' workflows.

 ---

-# Exploring the Area of Opportunity
+### Exploring the Area of Opportunity
 The goal of this initial phase was to conduct focused research on how biologists currently planned and documented their experiments.

 ![](./study-manager-case-study-02.png#grid-column=left / right)